-Following this incident, Rhodes repeatedly tried to convince Tony to resume the Iron Man mantle, who kept refusing.
-Now somewhat fearful of his past alcoholism, and how Stane had abused it, Tony felt that he had grown dependent upon the armour, whilst he had "rotted" on the inside.
-As a result, Tony didn't feel worthy of the high-tech armour which Rhodes used, and relied on a suit of armour which visually looked almost exactly the same as his original, grey armour (but which was much more sophisticated).
-As Tony continued fighting crime in this suit, Stane realised that Tony wasn't as beaten as he had assumed, and repeatedly tried various tactics to destroy Tony and make him sink into alcoholism once more.
+Following this incident, Rhodes repeatedly tried to convince Tony to resume the Iron Man mantle but he kept refusing.
+Now somewhat fearful of his past alcoholism and how Stane had taken advantage of it, Tony felt that he had grown dependent upon the armour, whilst he had "rotted" on the inside.
+As a result, Tony didn't feel worthy of the high-tech armour which Rhodes used and relied on a suit of armour which visually looked almost exactly the same as his original, grey armour (but which was much more sophisticated).
+As Tony continued fighting crime in this suit, Stane realized that Tony wasn't as beaten as he had assumed, and repeatedly tried various tactics to destroy Tony and make him sink into alcoholism once more.
 This all culminated in Stane kidnapping many of Tony's allies and friends, and bombing Circuits Maximus.
 As a result of this bombing, Rhodes was injured too badly to use his suit of armour, and Tony's friend Morley Erwin was killed.
-Obadiah Stane incorrectly assumed that as a result Tony would feel that he had failed, and take up drinking again to cope.
+Obadiah Stane incorrectly assumed that as a result of all his machinations, Tony would feel that he had failed and take up drinking again to cope.

 Instead, Tony finished developing a brand new suit of armor (nicknamed the Silver Centurion) which he had been working on for months, and confronted Stane face to face.
 Stane used his own suit of armour, which he called the Iron Monger, to battle him in response.
-Although Stane had layers of ways in which he planned to defeat Stark, Tony overcame each obstacle and managed to send Stane running.
-As a result, Stane killed himself by removing his helmet, and blowing off his head with a repulsor ray in his suit, as he had finally found a foe whom he couldn't defeat.
+Although Stane had an abundance of ways in which he planned to defeat Stark, Tony overcame each obstacle and managed to send Stane running.
+As a result, Stane killed himself by removing his helmet and blowing off his head with a repulsor ray in his gauntlet, as he had finally found a foe whom he couldn't defeat.

 While Stark is continuing to use the Iron Man armor he discovers that its interface design was causing severe damage to his nervous system.
 He began remotely controlling the Iron Man armors, but after a failed mission against the Masters of Silence, he realizes that controlling the Iron Man armor is not as effective as being inside it.
 This leads to Tony designing the War Machine Armor, previously dubbed as the “Variable Threat Response Battle Suit.”
 His nervous system would continue to deteriorate however, even to the point where it was life-threatening.
 Tony had to fake his own death and be put into suspended animation in order to survive.
 Even close friends like James Rhodes were unaware of his faked death, and when he would later reveal the deception it would cause a serious rift in their relationship.
 Also during this time, James Rhodes would watch over the company and continue Iron Man’s career by using the “Variable Threat Response Battle Suit.”

 Of course Tony would eventually awaken and survive with a chip he programmed and implanted in himself.
 An enraged Rhodes takes the “Variable Threat Response Battle Suit” and begins his own career as the hero known as War Machine.
-Tony continues his super hero career and eventually gets into a feud with the Avengers after the Kree- Shi'ar War, resulting in him quitting the team.
+Tony continues his super hero career and eventually gets into a feud with the Avengers after the Kree/Shi'ar War, resulting in him quitting the team.
 Tony would create a new group called Force Works, but eventually left that team as well because of another falling out.
-In time, Iron Man would decide to reconcile with the Avengers, and he rejoins them.
+After some time, Iron Man would decide to reconcile with the Avengers and he rejoins them.

 Tony Stark was later revealed as an unwitting traitor to the Avengers while under the control of Kang the Conqueror, who had been using Stark as an unwilling undercover agent for several years.
 Kang used Iron Man to kill many innocent lives and other heroes, such as Rita DeMara, and his other Avenger teammates.
 The Avengers traveled back in time to recruit a teenage Tony Stark to fight the present-day Tony, and Kang.
 The teen Tony was able to steal an Iron Man armor from his older self and used it in battle against him.
 During the battle, the present-day Tony Stark would regain his memories and realize what he had been forced to do.
 As a result, he ended up sacrificing himself in order to kill Kang.
 The teenage Tony Stark would stay in the present time line following Iron Man's death, and continued his life as the new Iron Man.
 As for Stark’s company, it was sold to a Japanese rival named Fujikawa Industries.